-Dakota Wesleyan University and United partner to provide college credit
+GBHEM-United Theological Seminary-Dakota Wesleyan University to provide college credit opportunity

 Beginning next fall, DWU will provide college credit to scholars who have completed COS in the past or those who are currently enrolled in a COS program.
 Credits will be granted and can be applied toward DWU’s online degree programs.
 Scholars can choose to complete an online associate or bachelor’s degree in either Nonprofit Administration or Organizational Leadership.

-The Course of Study is a 20-course program that educates licensed local pastors in the United Methodist Church.
-There are dozens of affiliates that administer the Course of Study program.
-DWU will grant credit for scholars who have, or are currently, completing COS from any qualified affiliate.
+The Course of Study is a 20-course program that educates licensed local UMC pastors.
+GBHEM oversees dozens of locations that offer the COS program.
+DWU will grant credit for scholars who have, or are currently, completing COS from any approved COS program.

 Dr. Peter Bellini, director of non-degree programs at United, appreciates how DWU’s degrees in Nonprofit Administration or Organizational Leadership complement the ministry goals of COS students and graduates.
 “Many of our Course of Study students do not have an undergraduate degree but have always dreamed of one day achieving such a goal.
 Dakota Wesleyan University is providing an excellent opportunity for COS students to attain that dream at a reasonable cost,” Bellini said.
 “I am so excited for our students to be able to expand their ministries and go further in their education with this new collaboration.”